ChilliCream/hotchocolate-docs/docs/stitching.md

 services.AddQueryDelegationRewriter<AddCreatedByIdQueryRewriter>();
 ```

-> Query delegation rewriters are hosted as scoped services and you can be injected `IStitchingContext` and `ISchema` in order to access the remote schemas or the stitched schema for advanced type information.
+> Query delegation rewriters are hosted as scoped services and can be injected with `IStitchingContext` and `ISchema` in order to access the remote schemas or the stitched schema for advanced type information.

-With that setup the stitching engine will always fetch the requested field for us when a `Message` object is requested.
+With that in place, the stitching engine will always fetch the requested field for us whenever a `Message` object is requested.

 So, now let us move on to write a little middleware that copies this data into our scoped resolver context data map.
 The data in this map will only be available to the resolvers in the subtree of the message type.